-These were created because some savvy developers understood that there was a demand for spacious luxury properties, some actually resembling villas in their layout, but with freehold ownership.
+These were created because some savvy developers understood that spacious luxury properties, some actually resembling villas in their layout, but with freehold ownership.

 With stunning sea views, a quality developer and good management, these units tend to offer small gardens, terraces and private pools.

 And as they are often part of a resort complex, you may also find a gymnasium, restaurant and communal pool – prices can be in excess of B50mn.

 Some townhouse style properties, including ones in marinas such as Phuket Boat Lagoon, are actually legally structured as condominiums. - freehold townhouses start at around B5mn.

 Royal Phuket Marina offers an “Aquaminium”.
 This unique concept is a luxury freehold condominium, offering direct access to a private berth for your boat or yacht.
 It is the only place on the island where you can roll out of bed and be on the open water in mere minutes.

 Both types of property offer freehold ownership to foreigners – an “Aquaminium” starts at around B15mn.